AI recommendations for the German government

 The 19 researchers named below, all leading experts in their field and representative of all areas of AI according to Professor Holger Hoos, drafted and signed the recommendations:

-Prof. Dr. Wil van der Aalst (Alexander von Humboldt Professor of Process and Data Science, RWTH Aachen), Prof. Dr. Oliver Brock (Alexander von Humboldt Professor of Robotics, Technische Universität Berlin), Prof. Dr. Samarjit Chakraborty (Alexander von Humboldt Professor of Sustainable Computing (designated), University of Passau), Prof. Dr. Peter Dayan (Alexander von Humboldt Professor of Artificial Intelligence and Neuroscience, University of Tübingen and Max Planck Institute for Biological Cybernetics), Prof. Dr. Hector Geffner (Alexander von Humboldt Professor of Machine Learning and Reasoning, RWTH Aachen), Prof. Dr. Holger Hoos (Alexander von Humboldt Professor of Methods of Artificial Intelligence, RWTH Aachen), Prof. Dr. Yaochu Jin (Alexander von Humboldt Professor of Nature-Inspired Artificial Intelligence, Bielefeld University), Prof. Dr. Vincent C. Müller (Alexander von Humboldt Professor of Theory and Ethics of Artificial Intelligence, Friedrich-Alexander Universität Erlangen-Nürnberg), Prof. Dr. Sayan Mukherjee (Alexander von Humboldt Professor of Artificial Intelligence, Universität Leipzig and Max Planck Institute for Mathematics in the Sciences), Prof. Dr. André Platzer (Alexander von Humboldt Professor of Logic of Dynamic Systems, Karlsruhe Institute of Technology), Prof. Dr. Marcus Rohrbach (Alexander von Humboldt Professor of Multimodal Reliable Artificial Intelligence, Technische Universität Darmstadt), Prof. Dr. Daniel Rückert (Alexander von Humboldt Professor of Artificial Intelligence in Medicine, Technical University of Munich), Prof. Dr. Angela Schoellig (Alexander von Humboldt Professor of Robotics and Artificial Intelligence, Technical University of Munich), Prof. Dr. Suvrit Sra (Alexander von Humboldt Professor of Artificial Intelligence, Technical University of Munich), Prof. Dr. Radu Timofte (Alexander von Humboldt Professor of Artifical Intelligence and Computer Vision, Julius-Maximilians-Universität Würzburg), Prof. Dr. Heike Vallery (Alexander von Humboldt Professor of Artificial Intelligence in Automatic Control, RWTH Aachen), Prof. Dr. Ingmar Weber (Alexander von Humboldt Professor of Artificial Intelligence and Societal Computing, Saarland University), Prof. Dr. Aimee van Wynsberghe (Alexander von Humboldt Professor of Applied Ethics in Artificial Intelligence, University of Bonn), Prof. Dr. Angela Yu (Alexander von Humboldt Professor of Computer-Based and Cognitive Sciences, Technische Universität Darmstadt)
+Prof. Dr. Wil van der Aalst (Alexander von Humboldt Professor of Process and Data Science, RWTH Aachen), Prof. Dr. Oliver Brock (Alexander von Humboldt Professor of Robotics, Technische Universität Berlin), Prof. Dr. Samarjit Chakraborty (Alexander von Humboldt Professor of Sustainable Computing (designated), University of Passau), Prof. Dr. Peter Dayan (Alexander von Humboldt Professor of Artificial Intelligence and Neuroscience, University of Tübingen and Max Planck Institute for Biological Cybernetics), Prof. Dr. Hector Geffner (Alexander von Humboldt Professor of Machine Learning and Reasoning, RWTH Aachen), Prof. Dr. Holger Hoos (Alexander von Humboldt Professor of Methods of Artificial Intelligence, RWTH Aachen), Prof. Dr. Yaochu Jin (Alexander von Humboldt Professor of Nature-Inspired Artificial Intelligence, Bielefeld University), Prof. Dr. Vincent C. Müller (Alexander von Humboldt Professor of Theory and Ethics of Artificial Intelligence, Friedrich-Alexander Universität Erlangen-Nürnberg), Prof. Dr. Sayan Mukherjee (Alexander von Humboldt Professor of Artificial Intelligence, Universität Leipzig and Max Planck Institute for Mathematics in the Sciences), Prof. Dr. André Platzer (Alexander von Humboldt Professor of Logic of Dynamic Systems, Karlsruhe Institute of Technology), Prof. Dr. Marcus Rohrbach (Alexander von Humboldt Professor of Multimodal Reliable Artificial Intelligence, Technische Universität Darmstadt), Prof. Dr. Daniel Rückert (Alexander von Humboldt Professor of Artificial Intelligence in Medicine, Technical University of Munich), Prof. Dr. Angela Schoellig (Alexander von Humboldt Professor of Robotics and Artificial Intelligence, Technical University of Munich), Prof. Dr. Suvrit Sra (Alexander von Humboldt Professor of Artificial Intelligence, Technical University of Munich), Prof. Dr. Radu Timofte (Alexander von Humboldt Professor of Artificial Intelligence and Computer Vision, Julius-Maximilians-Universität Würzburg), Prof. Dr. Heike Vallery (Alexander von Humboldt Professor of Artificial Intelligence in Automatic Control, RWTH Aachen), Prof. Dr. Ingmar Weber (Alexander von Humboldt Professor of Artificial Intelligence and Societal Computing, Saarland University), Prof. Dr. Aimee van Wynsberghe (Alexander von Humboldt Professor of Applied Ethics in Artificial Intelligence, University of Bonn), Prof. Dr. Angela Yu (Alexander von Humboldt Professor of Computer-Based and Cognitive Sciences, Technische Universität Darmstadt)

 Further information: